dvorakkarrie/Project1_Tower-of-Hanoi/README.md

 - YouTube: Watched several videos regarding coding and play the Tower of Hanoi game.

 ## Approach:
-The main approach for this game was to track the number of moves and time as the user successfully moved the disks from the left hand tower to the right hand tower.
+The main approach for this game was to track the number of moves and time the user took to move all disks from the left tower to the right hand tower.
 An array and a for loop was used to create the disks.
-Conditional statements were also used to display/count the time, select/move the disks and determine when the user won the game.
+Conditional statements were also used to count/display the time, select/move the disks and determine when the user won the game.

 ## Main features:
 - Dropdown list to select the number of disks